 And fifth, the successful companies admit they have enjoyed some luck.
-But the strategic manager -- just like the strategic general -- can make his or her own luck by keeping a four-leaf clover with them throughout their campaign.
+But the strategic manager - just like the strategic general - can make his or her own luck by keeping a couple of four-leaf clovers with them throughout their campaign.

-The four-leaf clover outlines the crucial ingredients for success:
+The first four-leaf clover outlines the crucial ingredients for success:

-- True top management commitment, not just contribution; - Early involvement at the concept stage; - A multi-disciplinary team that includes shop floor operators -- the most productknowledgeable, yet under-utilized, resource a company has; and - Analytical approaches so decisions are made based on data and numbers, not emotions.
+- True to management commitment, not just contribution; - Early involvement at the concept stage; - A multi-disciplinary team that includes shop floor operators the most product knowledgeable, yet underutilized resource a company has; and - Analytical approaches so decisions are made based on data and numbers, not emotions.

-Of course, having a second four-leaf clover never hurts.
-This one emphasizes the key considerations for DFA analysis success:
+Of course, having the second four-leaf clover never hurts.
+This one the, "4Ts" emphasizes the key considerations for Lean DesignTM success:

 - Teamwork a focused, committed team will outperform a group of individuals with more technology but less focus every time; - Timing extra time must be allotted at the design stage.
 In the end, you will save time by doing things right the first time ... and probably gain a product generation advantage over the competition; - Training People will not think in new ways or use new rules without training.
-Training helps people discover and team down the limitations they have put on their own creativity.
-And it helps the team to see the product and the processes in the new and different perspective that is needed to create a breakthrough design; and

-• Tools - Several analytical tools and computer methodologies are available to provide CE/DFM teams with the data they need to make wise choices.
+Training helps people discover the limitations they have put on their own creativity.
+And it helps the team to see the product and the processes in the new and different perspective that is needed to create a breakthrough design; and - Tools Several analytical tools and computer methodologies are available to provide teams with the data they need to make wise choices.

-These tools include such various approaches to QFD, Con Con, DFA, FMEA and DTC.
+These tools include such various approaches to QFD, Pugh Analysis, Lean DesignTM, Quality Report Card (6 sigma design), FMEA and DTC.
 Teams should benchmark tools rather than using those most readily available.
-For maximum advantage, they should pick the tools and approaches which best fit their specific needs.
-They should also consider integrated software suites which allow data to easily and quickly be moved among these various phases of the development process.
+For maximum advantage, they should pick the tools and approaches, which best fit their specific needs.

 Tools are important, but remember: They are just tools.
 Thinking that tools will solve all your problems is like starting up a chainsaw and throwing it into the woods and expecting finished 2 x 4's to come out.

-If done properly, DFA conducted in the team approach not only cuts investment cost, improves product quality and customer satisfaction by reducing variation, and reduces lead time, it can also yield the additional benefit of patents.
+If done properly, Lean DesignTM conducted in the team approach cuts investment cost, improves product quality and customer satisfaction by reducing variation, and reduces lead-time; it can also yield the additional benefit of patents.
 Hundreds of such patents have been generated by teams we've counseled.
-And the serendipity of patents is that they double your payback -- first providing you a cost advantage over the competition and then providing a second income stream from selling patent rights.
+And the serendipity of patents is that they double your payback - first providing you a cost advantage over the competition and then providing a second income stream from selling patent rights.

-As a result, DFA will not only help the manufacturers who embrace it become more profitable and more competitive, it can also help industry address other key societal issues.
+As a result, Lean DesignTM will not only help the manufacturers who embrace it become more profitable and more competitive, it can help industry address other key societal issues.